coleifer/peewee/docs/new/querying.rst

    user = cursor[0]
    logger.info('Created user %s (id=%s) at %s', user.email, user.id, user.created)

-By default the cursor will return :py:class:`Model` instances, but you can specify a different row type:
+By default the cursor will return :class:`Model` instances, but you can specify a different row type:

 .. code-block:: python